 Movement - Simply just Boots and Movement Items which can increase the travel speed of your champion.

 Doran's Blade: +8 Attack, +80 Health, +3% Lifesteal

-Most popular starting item which might be good for every physical damage dealer.
+The most popular starting item might be good for every physical damage dealer.
 Adds some health and lifesteal which will help you survive and attack that will make last-hitting creeps or hurting enemies much easier.

 Doran's Shield: +80 Health

 Passive: Improves basic attack damage, adds life regen and ability to quickly recover after receiving an attack